 There are various types of editing, each playing a distinct role.

-- Developmental editing examines the big picture, including plot, pacing, character arcs, and structure.
+- Developmental editing looks at the big picture: plot, pacing, character arcs, and structure.

-- Copy editing focuses on sentence flow, word choice, clarity, and grammar.
+- Copy editing focuses on sentence-level clarity, grammar, and word choice.

 - Proofreading catches the final typos, spelling mistakes, and formatting errors.

-What you choose depends on your budget and your current stage in the process.
-If you are just starting out and don’t have beta readers, a developmental editor can help you determine what you’re really writing, how your style fits the genre, and how to shape your story.
+What you choose depends on your budget and where you are in the process.
+If you are just starting out and you do not have beta readers, a developmental editor can help you figure out what you are really writing, how your style fits the genre, and how to shape the story.

-Remember that you get what you pay for.
+Remember that you pay for what you get.
 If you skimp on it now, you may regret it later.
 One of my personal regrets was not doing enough homework at the start.

 4. Understand how pricing works